Cray-HPE/csm-install-workarounds/workarounds/livecd-post-reboot/CASMINST-1309/README.md

     message = "deleted 1 entry"
     ```

+7. Scale KEA back up to 1 replica.
+    ```bash
+    ncn-m001# kubectl scale -n services deployments/cray-dhcp-kea --replicas=1
+    ```

-4. Wait a few minutes for DNS to settle and only 1 IP address should be present for each of the affected BMC for both their xname hostname and alias.
+8. Wait a few minutes for DNS to settle and only 1 IP address should be present for each of the affected BMC for both their xname hostname and alias.
 Verify this for all affected BMCs.
     The NCN BMC xname hostname should only have 1 address:
     ```bash
     ncn-m001# nslookup x3000c0s4b0